nedbat/coveragepy/doc/cmd.rst

 line can also be set in the configuration file.
 This can be a better way to control coverage.py since the configuration file can be checked into source control, and can provide options that other invocation techniques (like test runner plugins) may not offer.
-See :ref:`Configuration Files <config>` for more details.
+See :ref:`config` for more details.

 .. _cmd_execution: